sritampatnaik/Magic-Canvas/README.md

 ## What I Built

-**Engelbart Canvas** is a real-time collaborative whiteboard that reimagines how we interact with digital canvases.
+**Magic Canvas** is a real-time collaborative whiteboard that reimagines how we interact with digital canvases.
 Instead of using a keyboard and mouse, users control the canvas entirely through:

 - **Hand Gestures** (via webcam): Draw, erase, and select areas using natural hand movements detected by your webcam
 - **Voice Commands**: Change pen colors, adjust brush sizes, and generate AI images using conversational voice control